Akarshhegde99/SmartElec_updated/README.md

 All voting timestamps are saved in Votes.csv.

-✨ Credits
-Built by Akarsh Hegde
-Inspired by real-world voting systems & biometric authentication.
+✨ Inspired by real-world voting systems & biometric authentication.